nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 - When the "Preferences" dialog window appears, select "Transfer" in the options on the left pane.

-- Click on "Edit" button.
+- Click on the "Edit" button.

-- Then, on shown popup dialog box review the "Common options" group, uncheck the "Preserve timestamp" option as shown below:
+- Then, in the popup dialog box, review the "Common options" group and uncheck the "Preserve timestamp" option as shown below:

 ![Disable Preserve TimeStamp](images/winscp-preferences-perserve-timestamp-disable.png)

 #### Configuring WinSCP

-- Click on "New Tab" tab button as shown below:
+- Click on the "New Tab" button as shown below:

 ![Login](images/winscp-new-tab.png)